Jyoti1009/Basic-Tweet-Analysis/README.md

   - Total number of times each word has been tweeted.
   - Median number of unique words per tweet, and update this median as tweets come in.

-The above features are mandatory features implemented.
+The above features are mandatory features implemented and the text is cleaned of any unecessary punctuations.

 The below features are extra features:
   - Extracts all URLs in the tweets